flybywiresim/docs/docs/pilots-corner/airliner-flying-guide/approaches.md

 ## The Different Categories of ILS

 !!! info "MDA and DA"
-    Due to differences between established regulations by EUROCONTROL and the FAA it is critical that pilots use and understand the difference between Minimum Descent Alittude (MDA) and Decision Altitude (DA) where appropriate.
+    Due to differences between established regulations by EUROCONTROL and the FAA it is critical that pilots use and understand the difference between Minimum Descent Altitude (MDA) and Decision Altitude (DA) where appropriate.
 This ensures that there is no discrepancy between which minimum to use for the type of approach planned.

     While the information provided below can suffice as a guideline it is always best to understand the minimums posted on the approach plate as your minimum criteria.